 - Select the best solution to remove the root cause and escape point.

-- Verify that the effectiveness of the selected solutions
+- Verify the effectiveness of the selected solutions.

 D6: Implement and validate corrective actions